 - a.
-Log into Arcserve UDP.

-- b.
-Click the resources tab.

-- c.
-Select All Nodes in the left pane.

-- d.
-In the center pane, select the node and click Actions. - e.
-Click Restore from the server name drop-down menu.
+Log into the Arcserve UDP Console. - b.
+Navigate to resources > Node > All Nodes. - All the added nodes are displayed in the center pane. - c.
+Right-click the node, and then click Restore.

-Note: You are automatically logged in to the agent node and the restore method selection dialog is opened from the agent node.
+You are automatically logged into the agent node console, and the Restore dialog opens.

 - a.
-Log into Arcserve UDP Agent (Windows). - b.
-From the home page, select Restore.

-2. Click the Browse Recovery Points option.

-The Browse Recovery Points dialog opens.

-- 3. Select the recovery point (date and time) and then select the Microsoft SQL Server database to be restored. - 4.
+Log into the Arcserve UDP Agent (Windows). - b.
+On the home page, select Restore. - The Restore dialog opens. - 2.
+On the Restore dialog, click the Browse Recovery Points option. - The Browse Recovery Points page appears. - 3.
+Select the date for recovery from Recovery Point Date, the scheduled time for recovery from Time Range, select the Microsoft SQL Server database to be restored.

 The corresponding marker box becomes filled (green) to indicate that the database has been selected for the restore.

 Note: If you do not want the transaction log files to be applied after the restore, you must manually delete it before the restore is performed.
-For more information about manually deleting transaction log files, refer to the Microsoft SQL Server documentation.
+For more information about manually deleting the transaction log files, refer to the Microsoft SQL Server documentation.